Ireland in the Junior Eurovision Song Contest 2017

-Ireland participated in the Junior Eurovision Song Contest 2017, which took place on 26 November 2017, in Tbilisi, Georgia.
+Ireland was represented at the Junior Eurovision Song Contest 2017, which took place on 26 November 2017, in Tbilisi, Georgia.
 The Irish broadcaster TG4 is responsible for organising their entry for the contest through a national selection show entitled Junior Eurovision Éire.
 The national final took place on 19 November 2017, while the semifinals took place between 22 October and 12 November.
 This was Ireland's third appearance at the Junior Eurovision Song Contest.